 c.
 Hearing Committee

-Within five (5) business days of the receipt of the Response to Statement of Charges, the provost shall request that the Faculty Status Committee appoint a Hearing Committee from the members of the tenured faculty.
+Within five (5) business days of the receipt of the Response to Statement of Charges, the provost shall request that the Faculty Status Committee appoint a Hearing Committee from the members of the tenured faculty, except in matters involving Title IX Sexual Harrassment, as defined in EP #15, for which the Faculty Status Committee itself will act as the Hearing Committee.
 The Faculty Status Committee shall keep in mind the University’s values regarding affirmative action and diversity in recommending committee members.

-The Hearing Committee shall consist of five (5) tenured faculty members.
+For matters not involving Title IX Sexual Harassment, the Hearing Committee shall consist of five (5) tenured faculty members.
 Two (2) alternate members shall also be named.
 All committee members, including the alternates, shall attend the hearings.
 The Faculty Status Committee shall select committee members within (10) business days of the receipt of the request.
 Once the Faculty Status Committee has constituted the Hearing Committee, the provost and the Respondent shall each be provided the opportunity to disqualify up to two members without stated cause.
 The provost/ and the Respondent shall also each be allowed such further challenges to the committee’s membership, based on articulable cause, at the discretion of the Faculty Status Committee.
 The Faculty Status Committee may, at its discretion, schedule a hearing for the purpose of considering challenges to the potential committee members and finalizing the selection of the Hearing Committee.
 If it does not schedule a hearing, all challenges and responses thereto will be provided in writing utilizing the following timelines: Any request to strike a committee member, whether for cause or no cause, shall be provided to the Faculty Status committee within five (5) business days of the receipt of the committee member’s names.
 The Faculty Status Committee shall rule on all cause challenges within ten (10) business days of the receipt thereof.
 Once all challenges are resolved, the Faculty Status Committee shall confirm the members of the committee in writing sent to the provost and the Respondent, or their respective attorneys.

+For matters involving Title IX Sexual Harassment, as defined by EP#15, the Hearing Committee shall consist of the Faculty Status Committee, excluding any members who have a bias and/or conflict of interest towards the complainant or the respondent, or towards complainants or respondents generally.
+All members participating in a hearing must have appropriate training on Title IX regulatory requirements, as provided by Compliance & Civil Rights (CCR).

-No committee member shall have been involved in the investigation of any matter involved in the Statement of Charges, or the decision to convene a formal hearing with regard to those charges.
+For any matter, no committee member shall have been involved in the investigation of any matter involved in the Statement of Charges, or the decision to convene a formal hearing with regard to those charges.
 No committee member shall make or receive any ex parte contact regarding the subject matter of the formal proceeding from any party thereto, directly or indirectly, outside the scope of the formal hearing, nor shall any party to the hearing make or attempt to make any such contact.
 See RCW 34.05.455.
 Communications regarding purely procedural or housekeeping matters related to the proceeding shall not be prohibited by the foregoing.
 Any attempt at improper contact with any Hearing Committee member outside the hearing shall be immediately reported to both the remainder of the Hearing Committee and to the other parties.

 The Hearing Committee, at that first meeting, shall elect a chair to preside over its hearings, and shall promulgate any specific procedural rules it may deem necessary or proper for the orderly conduct of the hearing.
 Those rules shall be consistent with this section of the Faculty Manual and with applicable Washington State law.